An Overview of Videx (Didanosine)

 Brand Name: Videx EC, Videx

 Didanosine can cause serious, life-threatening side effects.
-These include pancreatitis (inflammation of the pancreas), lactic acidosis (buildup of lactic acid in the blood), and liver problems.
+These include swelling of the pancreas (pancreatitis), a buildup of lactic acid in the blood (lactic acidosis), and liver problems.

 There have been reports of death in pregnant women who get lactic acidosis after taking didanosine and stavudine (another HIV medicine; brand name: Zerit).
 Therefore, the combination of didanosine and stavudine should be used with caution in pregnant women and is recommended only if the potential benefit clearly outweighs the potential risk.